jupyter-server/enterprise_gateway/docs/source/contributors/roadmap.md

 ## Wish list
 * Multi-gateway support on client-side
-  * Enables the ability for a single Jupyter Server to be configured against multiple Gateway server simultaneously.
+  * Enables the ability for a single Jupyter Server to be configured against multiple Gateway servers simultaneously.
+This work will primarily be in Jupyter Server.
 * Pluggable load-balancers into `DistributedProcessProxy` (currently uses simple round-robin)
 * Support for other resource managers
   * Slurm?